endurantgames/cosmiclegends/src/setting/what/zz_bb_groups.md

 - **Crime Institute, The** *defunct* School created by Villains, Inc. to rival Technopolis Academy and train super-villains.
 - **Firbolgs, The** Otherworld pantheon opposing the Tuatha Dé Danann.
 They usually act through their Hero, Sreng of Villains, Inc.
 - **Fomorians, The** Mythological giants from Otherworld; enemies of the Tuatha Dé Danann, Brigantia, and the Cosmic Legends.
 - **Junior Legends of America** Team of teenage and young adult heroes, many of whom attended Technopolis Academy.
-Although they've collectively been offered membership in the Cosmic Legends, most prefer to stay members of the JLA instead.
+Although they've collectively been offered membership in the Cosmic Legends, most have preferred to stay members of the JLA instead.
 - **Kyl'Sh'Tal** The Titanese name for the Sentinels of Saturn, superpowered guardians who watch for the return of the Visitors.
 - **Ro'Tan'Okk** The Titanian people, in their own language.
 Notable individuals include Titan, Tethys, and Hyperion.
 - **Sun City University** Four-year and graduate university located in Sun City, U.S.A.